Updated on July 5, 2026

 OnTrac Delivery and Transit Times Across the United States

 OnTrac runs an integrated hub-and-spoke network operated with more than 7,000 independent contractors making residential and business deliveries for major retailers (OnTrac, 2024).
-Within a single region, ground parcels commonly arrive in one to three business days; cross-region shipments take longer because they pass through more than one sortation center.
+Within a single region, ground parcels commonly arrive same day to two or three business days; cross-region shipments take longer because they pass through more than one sortation center.

 OnTrac Returns and Lost or Damaged Package Claims